All-New X-Men

 All-New X-Men was a comic book series published by Marvel Comics that debuted in November 2012, with the launch of Marvel NOW!.
 The series centers on the five original X-Men, brought from the past to the present to confront their future counterparts.
-The series replaces Uncanny X-Men vol. 2 as the flagship book of the X-Men franchise.
+The series replaced Uncanny X-Men vol. 2 as the flagship book of the X-Men franchise.

 Publication history

 Marvel Comics announced All-New X-Men by the creative team of Brian Michael Bendis and Stuart Immonen in July 2012.
 Bendis stated that the idea of having the five original members of the X-Men (Warren Worthington III, Beast, Cyclops, Iceman, and Jean Grey) see what has become of the X-Men came to him during a company retreat for Avengers vs. X-Men, "Avengers Vs. X-Men led to it.
 It was an idea that had been floating around the X-Office for a while and I'm still unclear where exactly it percolated.
 I'm a big fan of these kinds of stories, Pleasantville or Peggy Sue Got Married, where a character faces the truth about themselves and what their life can mean versus what it does mean."
 Bendis said that the five original X-Men not only come into contact with the present day Cyclops's team of X-Men but with Wolverine's team of X-Men as well, "We'll have three factions, and all these characters are interacting.
 It's almost like a Robert Altman movie.
 Plus, there will also be some new characters that you haven't met before."

 Following the events of the "Battle of the Atom" story arc, the time-displaced X-Men, led by Kitty Pryde, moved to the modern day Cyclops's New Xavier School following a disagreement with the Jean Grey School X-Men members.
-They would be joined a few issues later by X-23, who had just survived the events of Avengers Arena.
+They were joined a few issues later by X-23, who had just survived the events of Avengers Arena.
 The team then took to space in a crossover event, "The Trial of Jean Grey", with Bendis's Guardians of the Galaxy series as part of All-New Marvel NOW!.
 Following the crossover, the young time-displaced Cyclops was spun off to his own solo series, Cyclops, which had him and his father, Corsair, journey through outer space together.
-After the series is cancelled upon the end of the Inhumans vs. X-Men storyline, the story of the All-New X-Men is continued in the new series X-Men Blue.
+After the series was cancelled upon the end of the Inhumans vs. X-Men storyline, the story of the All-New X-Men was continued in the new series X-Men Blue.